maxfierrog/maxfierrog.github.io/content/posts/tensors-signals-kernels/index.md

 \ell^p = \left\{ (x_1, x_2, x_3, \dots) \;:\; \sum_{n \, = \, 1}^\infty |x_n|^p < \infty \right\},
 $$

-has no Hamel basis because, no matter how you define one, you can come up with an element of $\ell^p$ which requires a decomposition into an infinite number of basis elements (which is not allowed).
-However, it does have the countably-infinite Schauder basis
+has no Hamel basis because, no matter how you define one, there is an element of $\ell^p$ requiring decomposition into an infinite number of basis elements (which is not allowed).
+But it does have the following countably-infinite Schauder basis:

 $$
 \mathcal{B}_{\ell^p} = \left\{